bilichboris/bilichboris.github.io/_pages/about.md

 ---

 Since October 2023, I am a PhD student cosupervised by <a href='https://www.uni-math.gwdg.de/rameyer/website/'>Ralf Meyer</a> at Georg-August-Universität Göttingen and <a href='https://adoronmath.wordpress.com/'>Adam Dor-On</a> at University of Haifa.
-Before starting my PhD, I was a Master student in Georg-August-Universität Göttingen and a Bachelor student in HSE University, Moscow.
+Before starting my PhD, I was a Master student in Georg-August-Universität Göttingen and a Bachelor student at HSE University, Moscow.

 I work in the field of operator algebras and noncommutative geometry.
 My primary research focus right now is interpretation of constructions such as (higher-rank, topological) graph C*-algebras, Leavitt path algebras, and Cuntz-Pimsner algebras as limits of diagrams in suitable bicategories.
 The limit universal property then can provide a lot of information about these objects.